-This unit is a partial unit air conditioner, complying with partial unit requirements of this international standard, and must be only connected to other units that have been confirmed as complying to corresponding partial unit requirements of this international standard.
+This unit is a partial unit heat pump, complying with partial unit requirements of this international standard, and must be only connected to other units that have been confirmed as complying to corresponding partial unit requirements of this international standard.

-STEP 2 REFRIGERANT PIPING
+STEP 2 - REFRIGERANT PIPING

-If this unit is being matched with an approved line set, it must be flushed prior to installation.
+If this unit is being matched with an approved line set that was previously charged with mineral oil, the line set must be flushed prior to installation.
 Take care to empty all existing traps.
-Polyolester (POE) oils are used in Allied units charged with R-454B refrigerant.
+Polyolester (POE) oils are used in OEM units charged with R-454B refrigerant.
 Residual mineral oil can act as an insulator, preventing proper heat transfer.
 It can also clog the expansion device and reduce system performance and capacity.
 Failure to properly flush the system per this instruction and the detailed Installation and Service Procedures manual will void the warranty.

 Flush the existing line set per the following instructions.
-For more information, refer to the Installation and Service Procedures manual available on AlliedConnectTM.
+For more information, refer to the Installation and Service Procedures manual available on Alliedair.com.
 CAUTION - DO NOT attempt to flush and re-use existing line sets or indoor coil when the system contains contaminants (i.e., compressor burn out).